cedricg-mirror/reflexions/CyberCrime/Redline_Stealer/420f888c8bc5a5e5c71b6c157e7a8ed83527bb4893605f7c827cccd89f286cbc/README.md

 [RET] 0x72d63857
 ```

-as well as getting the clear text from the aswer :
+as well as getting the clear text from the answer :

 ```html
 [ * ] [pid 0x66c][tid 0x76c] c:\windows\syswow64\svchost.exe